gsmll/systems-server-project/README.md

 3. Clients can now be executed and be given a IPV4 address and port (54321)
 4. Follow game rules as shown on the screen.

+Known Bugs:
+Acts wonky around the first and last letters of the guessing word.
+Sometimes it picks up a match and sometimes it doesn't.

+When the game ends, the server does not immediately terminate itself.